 If you are planning on seriously dating Greek men, be informed that most Greek men are not informed and educated in the culinary arts.
 While I may be a disappointment to a Greek man’s mother because I cannot make the perfect moussaka, imagine my amusement when the Greek guy I was dating looked at me in awe as if I was Martha Stewart because I taught him how to boil eggs.

 Yep, I definitely missed my calling in life as a chef.
 A chef of a restaurant that serves boiled egg sandwiches that is.

-Greek men have a notorious reputation for being womanizers but this really depends on the individual.
+Greek men have a notorious reputation for being womanisers but this really depends on the individual.
 Just like anywhere else in the world, when dating Greek men, you cannot tie an entire demographic of people together as being the same.
-I trust my Greek man completely and I’m never concerned about infidelity.

-In today’s modern society, more and more Greek men are flying the nest early and living alone or with roommates, however, his Greek mother is never far away and likely always on hand to prepare him lunch or do his laundry if he needs it.
+In today’s modern society, more and more Greek men are flying the nest early and living alone or with roommates.
+However, it is likely that his Greek mother is never far away and always on hand to prepare him lunch or do his laundry if he needs it.